thorek1/MacroModelling.jl/docs/src/tutorials/rbc.md

 ## Plot specific series of shocks

 Sometimes one has a specific series of shocks in mind and wants to see the corresponding model response of endogenous variables.
-This can be achieved by passing a `Matrix` or `KeyedArray` of the series of shocks to the `shocks` argument of the [`plot_simulations`](@ref) function:
+This can be achieved by passing a `Matrix` or `KeyedArray` of the series of shocks to the `shocks` argument of the [`plot`](@ref) function:

 ```@repl tutorial_1
 shock_series = zeros(1,4)